-In view of the continuing Covid-19 pandemic, the MCA has vide its circular dated May 05, 2020 read with circulars dated April 08, 2020 and April 13, 2020, followed by Circular dated January 13, 2021 (collectively referred to as "MCA Circulars"), permitted the Annual Report to be sent through electronic mode, accordingly electronic copies of the Annual Report for the financial year 2020-21 and Notice of the AGM are sent to all shareholders whose email addresses are registered with the Company.
+In view of the continuing Covid-19 pandemic, the MCA has vide its circular dated May 05, 2020 read with circulars dated April 08, 2020 and April 13, 2020 followed by Circular dated January 13, 2021 and 2021 and Circular No. 03/2022 dated May 05, 2022 (collectively referred to as "MCA Circulars"), permitted the Annual Report to be sent through electronic mode, accordingly electronic copies of the Annual Report for the financial year 2021-22 and Notice of the AGM are sent to all shareholders whose email addresses are registered with the Company.
 Members are requested to register their email ids with Company or Registrar and Share Transfer Agent (RTA) of the Company for receiving e-copies of Annual Report, Notice to the AGM and other shareholder's communication.